CBD Dosage Chart: How Much To Take For Best Results

 (136 kg)

-All CBD dosage recommendations fall within established safety margins, grounded in clinical research that examines effective dosage thresholds and evaluates reported side effects across different intake levels.²
+Weight-based CBD dosage recommendations fall within established safety margins.
+Even better, they’re grounded in clinical research evaluating dosing thresholds and reported side effects across many intake levels.³

 How often to take CBD